robandpdx/check-value-regex/README.md

-# Check value regex
+# Check value regular expression

 This GitHub Action allows you to check if the value of a variable matches a regular rexpression and take action based on a match or not.

-It can be used to check if the value of a variable matches a regulare expression and use this information in a conditional statement to take different actions in a workflow.
+It can be used to check if the value of a variable matches a regular expression and use this information in a conditional statement to take different actions in a workflow.

 ## Features

-- Check if an input variable matches a regulare expression.
+- Check if an input variable matches a regular expression.

 ## Usage